OpenNLG/OpenBA/evaluation/MMLU/readme.md

 # MMLU evaluation

-Here we provide scripts for inference of MMLU with OpenBT5.
+Here we provide scripts for inference of MMLU with OpenBA.

 `make_data.py` is the script to construct `./data/5shot`, which is the MMLU dataset in json format.